stevenjohnsonio/MarketingMinds/README.md

 # MarketingMatch for Labeaud, LLC
-To connect and learn with the best
+To connect and learn with the best.